BSN classes are available online, hybrid, or face-to-face.

 What are the advantages of taking online courses?

-If I take an online course, how much time will I need to commit to the course during a week?
+How much time will I need to commit to an online course during a week?

 For college courses, 1.0 credit equates to student engagement in learning activities for approximately 3 hours a week, amounting to 45 hours over the semester.
 For online courses, class time includes participating in assigned readings, online discussions, research, and other assignments.
 Most online courses require a significant amount of “seat” time at the computer.
 Additionally, these hours are multiplied with each credit (e.g. a 2.0 credit course requires 6 hours of work each week, or 90 hours during the semester; a 3.0 credit course requires 9 hours of work each week, or 135 hours during the semester, etc.).